shangwyoung/Space_Station_Auction/README.md

         git add -A
         git commit -m "[commit message]"

-To push your changes to the branch you created on origin (github):
+To push your changes to the branch you created to origin (github):

         git push origin [branch-name]

 You can checkout a branch someone else created:

         git checkout [branch-name]

-To see the differences between the current branch you are on and origin/master, do:

-        git diff origin/master

 To merge changes in master to your current branch, do:

         git pull
         git merge master

-When you're done committing all your changes, push the changes to your branch remotely:

-        git push origin [branch-name]
+To see the differences between the current branch you are on and origin/master, do:

+        git diff origin/master

-Then you can go to github and submit a merge request by pressing the button
+When you're done committing all your changes, and pushed the changes to your branch remotely, you can go to github and submit a merge request by pressing the button

 To view difference between two branches, do: